SaltyGrandpa/salty_death/README.md

 ## Instructions
 Download the folder, modify the database, start the resource.
-The resource needs to be started after es_extended and basesevents.
+The resource needs to be started after es_extended and baseevents.

 ## Database Modification
 ```